-Getting Forklift License in Michigan
+Getting a Forklift License in Michigan

 For Employed Individuals

 The best location to get your certification is through employer-sponsored training on-site.
 The OSHA stipulates that employers are in charge of the training for their forklift operators.
 The employer will schedule a day and can hire an approved trainer or assessor from the training school to conduct the training at their workplace.
-During the training, all operators are required to have their competencies assessed by the trainer by taking written tests and actual operation evaluation.
+During the training, all operators are required to have their competencies assessed by the trainer by taking written tests and actual operator evaluations.

-For New Operator with No Prior Knowledge
+For New Operators with No Prior Knowledge

-1. You can enroll at the training school (we’ve provided the list below) to undergo training.
+1. Forklift license in MichiganYou can enroll at the training school (we’ve provided the list below) to undergo training.
 When enrolling, the training course must be specific to the type of forklift you are intending to operate.

 2. The training is composed of three parts.
-You must take the classroom discussion that usually consumes 4-5 hours where you can learn truck controls and handling, OSHA regulations, federal guidelines, you’ll be presented with Powerpoint or video presentation, safety awareness, proper operational practices, and many other important aspects.
-The actual operation or practical test follows next.
-In this part, you are given several instructions such as starting the forklift, maneuvering, loading, unloading, transporting of loads, and proper parking for you to accomplish.
-The trainer will oversee your operation and then your performance will be evaluated accordingly.
+You must take the classroom discussion which usually consumes 4-5 hours where you can learn truck controls and handling, OSHA regulations, and federal guidelines, you’ll be presented with PowerPoint or video presentations, safety awareness, proper operational practices, and many other important aspects.

 4. Re-licensing can be done every three years where you need to prove that you maintain your competency driving forklifts.

-In this state, an additional permit is required from Department of Licensing and Regulatory Affairs for forklift operators to be obtained through an employer.
+In this state, an additional permit is required from the Department of Licensing and Regulatory Affairs for forklift operators to be obtained through an employer.

 If you are an employer and seeking training for your workers, here are the matters you need to know, READ these: